 Generally, DUT have a capacitive load (Cx) from tens to thousands of pF.
 If the connection is open, a capacitance will appear and then total capacitive load is lower than that of normal conditions.
 If the DUT is shorting, the total capacitive load is higher than that of normal conditions.
 Therefore, we can measure the value of the capacitive load to verify whether the contact is good or not.

 Fast transients in voltage or current during hipot testing are called electrical flashover.
 Normally, with AC line frequency (50Hz/60Hz) or DC hipot testing, the leakage current is the same 50Hz/60Hz or DC (charge current excepted).

 In contrast, when electrical discharge occurs due to poor insulation materials, electrode gaps, surface clearances, etc., fast transients in leakage current become apparent.
 Most of the electrical safety regulations state a necessity of withstand strength test.
 Nevertheless, general hipot testers only detect the RMS value of leakage current without the capability to detect flashover.
 Therefore, a hipot tester equipped with FLASHOVER detection function is necessary.

 Ground Fault Interrupt (GFI)

-A requirement for test environments indicates that test equipment be equipped with auto interrupt device.
+A requirement for test environments indicates that test equipment be equipped with an auto interrupt device.
 Chroma builds in a Ground Fault Interrupt (GFI) function for this purpose.
-When the current meter A1 and A2 detect a difference (i2-i1=iH) between the value i1 and actual i2 test current over high, this device can cut the power transiently for protection of the operator.
-It is not only compliant with the safety standard but also provides additional safeguards for test personnel.
+When the current meter A1 and A2 detect a difference (i2-i1=iH) between the value i1 and actual i2 test current over high, this device can cut the power transiently to protect the operator.
+It is not only compliant with the safety standard but also provides additional safeguards for the test personnel.